-The forest reserve of Belum Temenggor is accessible all the year round – although during some months the water level of the main lake – Tasik Temenggor – is low and some parts surrounding it may not be reachable by boat.
+The forest reserve of Belum Temenggor is accessible all the year round.
+However, during some months the lake water level is low and some surrounding parts may not be reachable by boat.
 Between April and November precipitations increase but they don’t change significantly the pleasant experience of trekking into the forest.

 Climate of Malaysia

-Malaysia is a tropical country, with temperatures ranging between 23 °C (73.4 °F) and 32 °C (89.6 °F), and rainfall ranging from 10 centimetres (4 in) to 30 centimetres (12 in) a month.
-Malaysia has two monsoon seasons: the Southwest Monsoon from late May to September, and the Northeast Monsoon from November to March.
-The Northeast Monsoon brings in more rainfall in the East Coast of the Peninsula, compared to the Southwest Monsoon.
-March and October form transitions between the two monsoons.
+Malaysia is a tropical country, with temperatures between 23 °C (73.4 °F) and 32 °C (89.6 °F), and rainfall ranging from 10 centimetres (4 in) to 30 centimetres (12 in) a month.
+Indeed, Malaysia has two monsoon seasons: the Southwest Monsoon from late May to September, and the Northeast Monsoon from November to March.
+The Northeast Monsoon brings more rainfall in the East Coast of the Peninsula, as the Southwest Monsoon.
+Hence, March and October form transitions between the two monsoons.

 Belum is located North, between East and West coast of the Peninsula.
-It is not predominantly influenced by the Northeast monsoon, and tends to be drier between December and April.
+Nevertheless, it is not predominantly influenced by the Northeast monsoon, and tends to be drier between December and April.

 Best times to visit Belum Temenggor

-Although January-March remain the driest months, the “best time” to visit Belum is relative to one’s expectations and the small changes in the vegetation lifecycles.
+Although January-March remains the driest months.
+The “best time” to visit Belum is relative to one’s expectations and the small changes in the vegetation lifecycles.

 - January-March -The water level of the Tasik Temenggor lake tends to be lower than the rest of the year.
-A bit of rain could be expected at the beginning of this period, which is also good for Toman fish (Snakhead) fishing activities.
+Thus, a bit of rain could be expected at the beginning of this period, which is also good for Toman fish (Snakhead) fishing activities.

 - June – Figs flowering and fruiting season.
 Emergence of a creeper called Tapak kuda (Bauhinia bidentata) which then envelops the crown of the trees and produces an orange flower that adds colour to the forest canopy.
 Emergence of new leaves (yellow to light green colour) in the tall Merbau (Intsia palembanica) and the Tualang (Koompassia excelsa) trees.